 On top of cold therapy, getting a massage can also aid in your recovery.
 While the findings on massage therapy are varied, it mainly has to do with the fact that you can’t use a placebo to measure the outcomes — think about it: how can you trick a control group into thinking they’re getting massaged when really, they’re not.

 With that being said, it’s effectiveness is generally accepted by athletes and athletic trainers across most sports.
 On top of preventing the onset of delayed muscle soreness, massage therapy is also believed to decrease several markers of inflammation.
 It’s also been found to reduce diastolic blood pressure as well.

 Compression garments like tights, socks, and arm sleeves may also be a useful tool when it comes to promoting recovery.
-While research shows that they may not be all that effective during training/competition when it comes to improving your performance — some research does show that upper-body garments can improve throwing precision — numerous studies have demonstrated that wearing compression garments after exercise may help to decrease DOMS and hasten recovery.
+While research illustrates that they may not be all that effective at enhancing your performance — some studies do show that upper-body garments can improve throwing precision — numerous studies have demonstrated that wearing compression garments after exercise may help to decrease DOMS and hasten recovery.
 (11)(12)

 Yoga can also help you to recuperate faster from an intense workout or competition.
 Several studies have found that it helps to alleviate stress and promote relaxation, which in addition to improving your mental state, can also improve your physical well-being.(13)(14)

 Overtraining syndrome is a condition that’s believed to be caused by the build-up of stress, although research has yet to identify the exact mechanisms of action behind it.

 While it’s a term that’s liberally thrown around, the fact of the matter is that OTS is a pretty rare condition outside of top-level endurance-based sports like running and swimming.